 Before we begin, let's address the elephant in the room.
 Is TA really all that it's cracked up to be?
-Isn’t the fundamental analysis of stocks the key to becoming a successful trader?
+Isn't the fundamental analysis of stocks the key to becoming a successful trader?
 Or, is technical analysis king?
 We'll answer that below.

 Can a trader really predict what a stock is going to do using TA patterns and using technical analysis tools?

-Let’s begin by stressing that no matter how much technical analysis basics research that someone does, there’s absolutely no way anyone can predict what a stock is going to do.
-You can only predict what’s probable to happen, based on the indicators.
-Then trade what’s happening.
-Anyone that tells you otherwise is lying to you.
-Or perhaps, they might have some insider trading knowledge which is illegal.
+Let's begin by stressing that no matter how much technical analysis basics research that someone does, there's absolutely no way anyone can predict what a stock is going to do.
+You can only predict what's probable to happen, based on the indicators, price action, and pattern.
+Then trade what's happening and remember, only YOUR entry and exit matter and that you are managing risk.

 All it takes is one trader to completely change the movement of a stock.
 We call this the butterfly effect.
 It could be a major seller that pops up when bulls are rushing in.
 Or a major buyer when everyone is selling.
 Because the market is made up of supply, demand, and the chaos of one vs the other...the market is NOT 100% predictable.
 But...there is hope...